THERAPY SERVICESTRAINING SCHOOL

 It was an amazing experience for me as a student and I have recommended it to people looking for a two-year course.
 I think there was something really holding about the placement at TAC too.
 Since qualifying I have done some additional training and my practice has evolved.
 I have a busy practice in Central London, working with individuals, couples, and groups.
 My peers from the course have also moved into private practice and are flying.

 If you would like more information about training to be a therapist or doing a placement with The Awareness Centre please visit the Training School and Counselling Placement pages on the website.
-If you feel ready to start your own therapy journey please contact our front of house team and they will support you in finding the right therapist for you [email protected].
+If you feel ready to start your own therapy journey please contact our reception team and they will support you in finding the right therapist for you [email protected].

 Karen Dempsey